Jobs at The Moore Center

 Requirements

 All staff must adhere to the NH state law requiring mandated reporting of suspected abuse, neglect, or exploitation.
 Additionally, staff are required to maintain criminal, motor vehicle and Bureau of Elderly and Adult Services record checks that meet agency standards.
 Staff are also required to travel and transport clients when applicable.
 This includes having access to a reliable vehicle, a valid driver’s license and maintaining personal auto insurance of $100,000/300,000.
-DSP-IHS
+DSP-IHS (JC)

 View Job Details